• Skip to primary navigation

 In this case, you will want to look at how many potatoes you planted last year and add some more to your plan for this year.
 It’s a simple system, but it will help you figure out how much to plant per person in the future.

-Whether you’re growing food for yourself, or to feed your whole family, the basics of planning stay the same.
-You will refine your numbers each year, and learn better ways to garden each season.
-You should take note of which vegetables required a lot of work, and which ones are best for a low-maintenance vegetable garden.
+You should take note of which vegetables require a lot of work, and which ones are best for a low-maintenance vegetable garden.

 Like this post?
 Save it to your favorite Pinterest board for later!